Financial assistance for the removal of an oil heating system

 Installing the new water heater

-The new domestic water heater you have installed must:
+The new domestic water heater you had installed had to:

 - be made up of new equipment only;